-Prior to the end of the term of office of each non-executive Director, the appropriateness of re-electing him or her is analysed critically and in depth, taking into account not only the application of the relevant Director but also all the other applications that may be made to the Chairman.
-This evaluation concerns (i) the individual contribution of the Director and, if applicable, the profile of the other candidates, (ii) the balance of skills, knowledge and experience needed on the board of directors, taking into account the strategic choices of the Company and (iii) for directorships representing a shareholder, the relevance of the representation on the board of directors of the shareholders who applied.
+Prior to the end of the term of each non-executive director, the appropriateness of renewing his/her mandate will be thoroughly assessed, taking into account not only the application of the relevant director but also all the other applications that may be made to the chairman.
+This evaluation concerns (i) the individual contribution of the director (commitment and constructive involvement in discussions and decisionmaking) and, if applicable, the profile of the other candidates, (ii) the balance of skills, knowledge and experience needed on the board of directors, taking into account the strategic choices of the Company and (iii) for directorships representing a shareholder, the relevance of the representation on the board of directors of the shareholders who applied.